 Weight And Length Of PU Sandwich Panel

 The two factors which determine the sandwich panel weight are:

-- Thickness of skin, previously mentioned that the sheets could be PPGI (pre-painted galvanised iron, also known as pre-coated steel, coil coated steel, colour coated steel coated by a hot dip zinc substrate), PPGL (pre-painted Galvalume iron, coated by a hot dip zinc substrate), Aluminium sheets and paper foils.
+- The thickness of skin, previously mentioned that the sheets could be PPGI (pre-painted Galvanized iron, also known as pre-coated steel, coil coated steel, color coated steel coated by a hot dip zinc substrate), PPGL (pre-painted Galvalume iron, coated by a hot dip zinc substrate), Aluminum sheets and paper foils.

-- Density of PU foam produced by metering or foam machine in the sandwich panel production line.
+- The density of PU foam produced by metering or foam machine in the sandwich panel production line.

-Length of sandwich panel produced by continues sandwich panel production depends on the usage requirements which could be minimum 0.5 meter to 22-meter long.
-Yet, sandwich panels are normally produced less than 12 meter for easier transportation and avoiding over length cargo.
+The length of the sandwich panel produced by continuous sandwich panel production depends on the usage requirements which could be a minimum of 0.5 meters to 22-meter long.
+Yet, sandwich panels are normally produced less than 12 meters for easier transportation and avoiding over-length cargo.